 You will be compensated \$50 for each study visit attended (screen, pre-entry, entry and weeks 2, 4, 12, 24, 48, 72 and 96.
 If you elect to have the lumbar puncture performed (at Entry and week 48), you will be compensated \$200 for each procedure.
-Compensation will be given as cash, except for the extra compensation for the LP, which will be a check from the University that can take 4-6 weeks to process.
+Compensation will be given on a Clincard at the completion of each study visit.
 The maximum amount of compensation for the study is \$500 if all study required visits are completed and attended.
 If both LP procedures are done, then the maximum will be \$900.
 If you are required to come to the clinic for any additional visits, you will be compensated \$35.
-There is no other form of compensated for your participation in this study, you must provide your Social Security Number.
+There is no other form of compensation available such as reimbursements for parking, tokens or child care.
+In order to be compensated for your participation in this study, you must provide your Social Security Number.
 Additionally, please note that the University of Pennsylvania is required to report to the IRS any cumulative payments for participation in research studies that exceed a total of \$600 in a calendar year.